katenjoki/A-B_Hypothesis-Testing/README.md

 <h3>Data</h3>
 The BIO data for this project is a “Yes” and “No” response of online users to the following question:

-**Q: Do you know the brand Lux?
+**Q: Do you know the brand Lux?**
-		O  Yes
+O  Yes		O  No
-		O  No**

-This is a test run and the main objective is to validate the hypothesis algorithm built.
-The Ad co. ran this campaign from 3-10 July 2020.
 The users that were presented with the questionnaire above were chosen according to the following rule:

-Control: users who have been shown a dummy ad
+* Control: users who have been shown a dummy ad\n
-Exposed: users who have been shown a creative (ad) that was designed by SmartAd for the client.
+* Exposed: users who have been shown a creative (ad) that was designed by SmartAd for the client.